glencbz/notes/unit-3/ruby/arr_hashes_blocks.md

 #### Creating a Hash

 To see it in action, let's pick something random in the room and try to describe it.

-> **Note:** just to prove hashes can hold all kinds of great data, let's see how many different data types we can describe our object with!

 For example, let's describe a fan in the room.
 ```ruby